-In keeping with the strategy to reduce pain, restore mobility, and increase strength, therapeutic, or rehabilitative, exercises are prescribed to every patient during treatment in our office.
-Our Therapeutic Exercises focus on the individual biomechanical imbalances of each patient, which will be evaluated and explained both at the inception of a treatment plan, and throughout a course of care.
-Every treatment plan is specific to each patient's particular ability and needs, and each Phase of our Rehabilitation is performed to achieve a measurable outcome.
+In keeping with the strategy to reduce pain, restore mobility, and increase strength, therapeutic or rehabilitative exercises are prescribed to every patient during treatment in our office.
+Our Physical Therapy focuses on the individual biomechanical imbalances of each patient, which will be evaluated and explained both at the inception of a treatment plan, and throughout a course of care.
+Every treatment plan is specific to each patient's particular ability and needs, and each Phase of our Physical Therapy is performed to achieve a measurable outcome.
 Most of our rehabilitation goals are accomplished within 6-8 weeks, at which point the patient is given individual home care instructions to maintain the corrections made during treatment.
 At Atlantic Spine Clinic, this specifically tiered approach to rehabilitation, complemented by acute Chiropractic and Medical care, is what gets our patients feeling better faster and with more longevity.

 Phase I: Exercises focus on mobility, stretching, and range of motion.
 Patients will learn effective stretching techniques, specific and unique protocol using foam rollers and exercise balls, along with floor and standing exercises.

 Phase II: Rehabilitation exercises introduce stability and strengthening activities.
 Patients will learn effective and challenging core strengthening techniques using body weight and resistance; balance and neuromuscular techniques will also be addressed.

 Phase III: Rehabilitation focuses on core development, initiation and firing of accessory muscles, as well as the timing of core activation during dynamic movement.
 Patients will learn a variety of sport/activity specific exercises to continue during and after treatment in this office.